 Risk & Rigor: A Lawyer’s Guide to Decision Trees for Assessing Cases and Advising Clients by Marjorie Corman Aaron

-The early published books covering decision analysis do not have a specific legal focus, but are still valuable for the lawyer who is interested in diving deeper into the methods and tools of the trade, and they often contain examples from a dispute resolution setting.
+The earliest published books covering decision analysis do not have a specific legal focus, but are still valuable for the lawyer who is interested in diving deeper into the methods and tools of the trade, and they often contain examples from a dispute resolution setting.

 Decision Analysis for the Professional by John Celona and Peter McNamee